ivank/vanilla-teuxdeux/README.md

 This case study is an attempt to answer the question - can we build a modern, animated, stateful SPA with **no dependencies and no build steps**, in a concise and maintainable way.
 Let's see how it goes.

-It was inspired by [Vanila Todo](https://github.com/morris/vanilla-todo) but using more modern web technologies and techniques, though sacrificing IE < 11 support.
+It was inspired by [Vanila Todo](https://github.com/morris/vanilla-todo) but using more modern web technologies and techniques, though sacrificing IE < 11 support in the process.

 **[Try it out yourself](https://ivank.github.io/vanilla-teuxdeux/)**